On anticyclotomic Euler and Kolyvagin systems: Introduction

 \subsection{Acknowledgments}

-We would like to thank Matteo Longo and Stefano Vigni for enlightening discussions on the topics of this paper.
+We would like to thank Matteo Longo and Stefano Vigni for enlightening discussions on the topics of this paper and the anonymous referee for helpful comments and suggestions on an earlier version of the article, which led to many improvements.
 The first named author was partially supported, when writing this article, by PRIN 2022, \emph{The arithmetic of motives and L-functions}.
 The second named author was supported by the ERC Consolidator Grant \emph{ShimBSD: Shimura varieties and the BSD conjecture}.